-Greek ambassador to Brazil killed
+Brazil police: Greek ambassador killed by wife's lover

 - His remains were found inside a burned car this week, police say

-(CNN)Brazilian police are questioning the widow of the Greek ambassador to that country, along with a military police officer described as her lover and another man in the death of the diplomat, authorities said Friday.
+(CNN)Police contend Greece's ambassador to Brazil was killed by his wife's lover -- a military police officer -- and the widow is being questioned in the crime, Brazil's state-run Agencia Brasil News agency reported Saturday.

+Chief Evaristo Pontes, a police investigator in the Baixada Fluminense state, said Friday that Sergio Gomes Moreira Filho claimed he killed the ambassador in self-defense and then recruited his cousin to help dispose of the body, Agencia Brasil News reported.

-Ambassador Kyriakos Amiridis, 59, had been missing since Monday, Evaristo Pontes Magalhaes, a police investigator in the Baixada Fluminense state, said Friday at a news conference.
-A burned car with a charred body inside was found in Nova Iguaçu, a town outside Rio de Janeiro, on Thursday and the body was identified as Amiridis on Friday, he said.
+Ambassador Kyriakos Amiridis, 59, had been missing since Monday, Pontes said.
+A burned car with Amiridis' charred body inside was found in Nova Iguaçu, a town outside Rio de Janeiro, on Thursday, he said.

+"He (Moreira) says he got into a physical fight with the ambassador, and he had no choice other than to hit the ambassador and kill him," Pontes said.
+"He says he was in desperation and didn't know what to do, given what had happened, so he asked a cousin for help and they went to make the ambassador's body disappear."

-Being questioned in the killing are the widow, Francoise De Souza Oliveira; military police officer Sergio Gomes Moreira Filho; and the officer's cousin, Eduardo Moreira de Melo, Pontes said.
+Besides Moreira, the ambassador's widow, Francoise De Souza Oliveira, and the officer's cousin, Eduardo Moreira de Melo, are also being questioned, Pontes said.

-Pontes said investigators think Francoise De Souza Oliveira ordered the killing.
+Pontes said investigators think the ambassador's wife ordered the killing, Pontes said.
 No charges have been filed.

-"It was a crime of passion committed by Ms. Francoise and the military policeman," Pontes said.

-Citing police, the state-run news agency Agencia Brasil reported the officer killed Amiridis inside the ambassador's home in Nova Iguaçu.
-With the help of the officer's cousin, the officer wrapped the body in carpet and put it inside a car, Agencia Brasil reported.
+Agencia Brasil reported the officer killed Amiridis inside the ambassador's home in Nova Iguaçu.
+The officer and his cousin wrapped the body in carpet and put it inside a car, Agencia Brasil reported.

 Pontes said the cousin told police Sergio Gomes Moreira Filho offered "to pay him 80,000 reals (about $24,574) 30 days after the crime, a period after which they thought there wouldn't be any more problems."